-Field Tag: ATTR Field Na Field Name: Attribute Subfield name Label Format Subfield content and specification Attribute label/code ATLB b12 A valid attribute code Attribute index ATIX b12 Index (position) of the attribute in the sequence of attributes with the same code and the same parent (starting with 1).
+Field Tag: ATTR Field Na Field Name: Attribute Subfield name Label Format Subfield content and specification Numeric attribute code NATC b12 A valid attribute code as defined in the ATCS field of the Dataset General Information Record Attribute index ATIX b12 Index (position) of the attribute in the sequence of attributes with the same code and the same parent (starting with 1).
 Parent index PAIX b12 Index (position) of the parent complex attribute within this ATTR field (starting with 1).
 If the attribute has no parent (top level attribute) the value is 0.
-Attribute Instruction ATIN b11 {1} - Insert {2} - Delete {3} - Modify Attribute value ATVL A() A string containing a valid value for the domain of the attribute specified by the subfields above.
+Attribute instruction ATIN b11 {1} - Insert {2} - Delete {3} - Modify Attribute value ATVL A() A string containing a valid value for the domain of the attribute specified by the subfields above.

-2600; &%/GAttribute▲\ATLB!ATIX!PAIX!ATIN!ATVL▲(3b12,b11,A)▼
+2600;&%/GAttribute▲\NATC!ATIX!PAIX!ATIN!ATVL▲(3b12,b11,A)▼